Unknown time. Unknown place.

 Even as she saw the first break the second’s neck with a twist of their arm, and fling them to the ground.
 All Casey knew was that she had just seen one of the Fawkes twins kill the other.
 The victor then moved to a throne-like chair hovering above the ground.

 The chair was clearly visible.
 The metal frame was cushioned in the seat by purple and red pillows.
 Wires stuck out from the back in an orderly fashion, and two needles were held up by mechanical arms from the back.
-As the surviving twin sat in the chair, the needles moved to their temples and inserted themselves there – the twin had metal implants where the needles fit in perfectly.
+As the survivor sat in the chair, the needles moved to their temples and inserted themselves there – the twin had metal implants where the needles fit in perfectly.

 As the vision faded to white, Casey heard a female voice whispering from all around her: “Congratulations, Gamemaster…”